PoC-dev/smtp-abuse-reporting/README.md

   - comment -- should be used for notes regarding *do_report*, not used
 - *contacts_report_idx* on lastreport, do_report for quicker SQL handling

+*Contacts_report.do_report* is meant as a secondary measure to prevent bounces from abuse ignorant IP space users, besides manually reporting those to the respective RIR in charge.

 Fields with common names but in distinct tables are meant to be used as a relation (SQL `JOIN`).

 Fields designated as *not used* are not queried by the reporter script and are meant to provide more information to the user, or are reserved for future use.

 ## ToDos.
 - Generate report with timestamps in UTC.
+- How to handle feedback cases like "we informed customer, please be patient"?
+- Expand report to show the number of abuses from a reported addres older than the two week "detailed" report
-- Fix FIXME entries in the scripts.
+   - how to format this in the report?
 - Modify cronjob to honor `smtp-abuse-syslog.pl` return level to backup/restore logtail's state file accordingly.
 - Standard syslog format has no field for the current year.
 This **will** make the parser fail at year's turnaround, when suddenly after December January follows in the same log run.
 Should be worked around by a manual handler watching a transition from Month 12 to Month 1, in turn forcing `$year++`.
-- Probaby introduce a force-flag (`-f`) to the reporter script, making it ignore the lastreport penalty.
+- Probably introduce a force-flag (`-f`) to the reporter script, making it ignore the lastreport penalty.
+- honor *do_report* flag
+- Fix FIXME entries in the scripts.
 - Write a third script to provide meaningful statistics about the database content.

 ----

-2024-03-24, poc@pocnet.net
+2024-03-25, poc@pocnet.net